pantheon-systems/documentation/source/docs/articles/sites/varnish/caching-advancedtopics.md

 Drupal’s 404\_fast\_\* configuration does not set caching headers.
 Some contributed 404 modules include cache-friendly headers, which will cause a 404 response to be cached.

 ### WordPress Sites
 WordPress does not by default set cache headers, 404 or otherwise.
-If your site has a Permalinks option set other than defauly, WordPress will return your theme's 404 page.
+If your site has a Permalinks option set other than default, WordPress will return your theme's 404 page.
 Unless a plugin sets cache friendly headers, your 404 page will not be cached.

 ## Basic Authentication & Varnish